rennokki/laravel-aws-eb/README.md

 Sometimes you might have more than one environment, for example production and staging.
 Having duplicate configuration can be tricky, but you can workaround this problem by seeking a CloudFromation-like appoach as presented in one of the issues: https://github.com/rennokki/laravel-aws-eb/issues/30#issuecomment-693154271

 The idea behind it is to use, for example, `{"Ref": "AWSEBEnvironmentName"}` value to concatenate to the name of the .env file that should be downloaded from S3.
-This way, you can have `.env.staging-app` if your AWS EB environment name is named `staging-app`.
+This way, you can have `.env.staging-app` if your AWS EB environment is named `staging-app`.

 # Deploying from the CI/CD Pipeline